EngJay/pa-spl/examples/read-decibel-value/README.md

 (gdb)
 ```

-The gdp configuration sets some breakpoints by default, so it will likely be
+The gdb configuration sets some breakpoints by default, so it will likely be
 necessary to continue past a few breakpoints to reach the main loop.
+That should
+look simialr to this.

 ```bash
 (gdb) continue